About this site

 Orest is an accomplished photographer with works in private and public collections, including the Canadian Museum of History (Canadian Museum of Civilization).
 He continues to create, process, and print photos using 35mm- and 120-format black-and-white film, with equipment such as Nikon FE2 cameras, a Voigtlander Bessa R2A rangefinder camera, and a Yashica Mat 124-G twin-lens reflex camera.

 He enjoys travel, especially destinations of cultural or historic significance.
-His travels have included Morocco, Andalucía (Spain), Gibraltar, and Portugal in 2017; Norway, Iceland, and the Faroe Islands in 2016; Ukraine, Netherlands, and Belgium in 2015; France (Normandy and Paris) in 2014; Eastern Europe (from Budapest to Prague, Auschwitz, Warsaw, and Lviv) in 2013; and Japan (Hiroshima, Kyoto, Tokyo), Cambodia (Angkor Wat), Laos, Vietnam, and Hong Kong in 2012.
+His recent travels have included Morocco, Andalucía (Spain), Gibraltar, and Portugal in 2017; Norway, Iceland, and the Faroe Islands in 2016; Ukraine, Netherlands, and Belgium in 2015; France (Normandy and Paris) in 2014; Eastern Europe (from Budapest to Prague, Auschwitz, Warsaw, and Lviv) in 2013; and Japan (Hiroshima, Kyoto, Tokyo), Cambodia (Angkor Wat), Laos, Vietnam, and Hong Kong in 2012.
 In 2014 he sailed the western Caribbean Sea–from Guatemala to Cancun, Mexico–with three friends on the Dauphine, a 36-foot centre-cockpit sloop.

 He’s a movie buff and he loves listening to and learning about jazz music–especially bop, hard bop, stride, and swing styles.
 He knows what it means to miss New Orleans.